Use A-Z Databases to view our full list of databases by name, subject, and vendor.

 Students, faculty, and staff with an HGTC library card and proof of their current schedule from WaveNet may also borrow materials from Coastal Carolina University's Kimbel Library.
 Anyone taking advantage of this reciprocal borrowing agreement must comply with all of Kimbel Library's policies.

-Current HGTC students may check out laptops and iPads from the library for up to 7 days
+Current HGTC students may check out laptops from the library for up to 7 days at a

-a variety of apps.
-All devices are equipped with wireless capabilities.
-Students checking
+are equipped with wireless capabilities.
+Students checking out laptops will be required

-show your current class schedule.
-Students cannot checkout a laptop, iPad, or NOOK
+WaveNet to show your current class schedule.
+Students cannot checkout a laptop for

-The library offers NOOK eReaders, both black & white and color.
-Each eReader has pre-loaded titles.
-However, we also maintain a collection of downloadable eBooks on Axis 360 and offer a large selection of downloadable digital magazines through Zinio available to students, faculty, and staff.
-Both Axis 360 and Zinio titles can be downloaded to our NOOKs as well as smartphones, tablets, laptops, and PCs via free apps.
+The library offers a collection of downloadable eBooks on Axis 360 and offers a large selection of downloadable digital magazines through Flipster available to students, faculty, and staff.
+Both Axis 360 and Flipster titles can be downloaded to smartphones, tablets, laptops, and PCs via free apps.

 Wireless printing is available at the Conway and Grand Strand campus libraries.
 The usual fees ($.10/page for black and white prints, $.35/page for color prints) will apply.